-Dr. Laura DeNardis is a globally recognized Internet governance scholar and a Professor and Associate Dean in the School of Communication at American University in Washington, DC.
-Her books include The Global War for Internet Governance (Yale University Press 2014); Opening Standards: The Global Politics of Interoperability (MIT Press 2011); Protocol Politics: The Globalization of Internet Governance (MIT Press 2009); and Information Technology in Theory (Thompson 2007 with Pelin Aksoy).
+Dr. Laura DeNardis is a globally recognized Internet governance scholar and a Professor in the School of Communication at American University in Washington, DC.
+She also serves as Faculty Director of the Internet Governance Lab at American University.
+Her books include The Global War for Internet Governance (Yale University Press 2014); Opening Standards: The Global Politics of Interoperability (MIT Press 2011); Protocol Politics: The Globalization of Internet Governance (MIT Press 2009); Information Technology in Theory (Thompson 2007 with Pelin Aksoy), and a new co-edited book The Turn to Infrastructure in Internet Governance (Palgrave 2016).
 With a background in information engineering and a doctorate in Science and Technology Studies (STS), her research studies the social and political implications of Internet technical architecture and governance.

 She is an affiliated fellow of the Yale Law School Information Society Project and served as its Executive Director from 2008-2011.
-She is a Senior Fellow of the Centre for International Governance Innovation (CIGI) and a frequent keynote speaker at the world’s most prestigious universities and institutions.
+She is an adjunct Senior Research Scholar in the faculty of international and public affairs at Columbia University and a frequent keynote speaker at the world’s most prestigious universities and institutions.
 She has previously taught at New York University and Yale Law School.

-Dr. DeNardis currently holds an international appointment as the Director of Research for the Global Commission on Internet Governance.
+Dr. DeNardis served as the Director of Research for the Global Commission on Internet Governance from 2014-2016.
 Domestically, she is an appointed member of the U.S. Department of State's Advisory Committee on International Communications and Information Policy (ACICIP).
 She has more than two decades of experience as an expert consultant in Internet governance to Fortune 500 companies, foundations, and government agencies.
 She holds an AB in Engineering Science from Dartmouth College, an MEng from Cornell University, a PhD in Science and Technology Studies from Virginia Tech, and was awarded a postdoctoral fellowship from Yale Law School.

 For more information visit lauradenardis.org